warrendeleon/rn-warrendeleon/docs/planning/stories/US-033-email-password-registration.md

 ## Context & Rationale

 Currently, the app has no authentication system and uses static GitHub-hosted JSON data.
-To enable user accounts, personalization, real-time features (chat), and backend integration, we need a robust registration system.
+To enable user accounts, personalization, real-time features (chat), and backend integration, we need a solid registration system.

 **Key Decision**: Custom REST API approach instead of Supabase SDK to maintain full control over authentication flow, reduce bundle size, and follow our security-first architecture.
 This allows us to implement 3-tier storage (Keychain for tokens, Encrypted Storage for PII, AsyncStorage for preferences) and comply with SECURITY.md standards.